balanced/balanced.github.com/_posts/2013-03-20-balanced-payments-operations-automated-testing-continuous-deployment-jenkins.md

 - jenkins
 ---

-## How Balanced automates testing and deployment
+## How Balanced Automates Testing and Continuously Deploys

 As a payments company, we have very little room for error.
 Our customers count on us to be up and running constantly, since if we're not up, they can't do